wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 <a target="_blank" href="https://www.youtube.com/watch?v=4jRBRDbJemM&list=RDCMUCtYLUTtgS3k1Fg4y5tAhLbw&start_radio=1">VIDEO</a>: The <a target="_blank" href="https://www.dataschool.io/roc-curves-and-auc-explained/">Receiver Operating Characteristic (ROC) curve</a> plots the relationship between True Positive Rate (TPR) aka "Sensitivity" on the Y axis and False Positive Rate (FPR) or (1 - Specificity) on the X axis as the decision threshold changes.

 <a target="_blank" href="https://www.youtube.com/watch?v=OAl6eAyP-yo">VIDEO</a>:
-<a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/create-classification-model-azure-machine-learning-designer/evaluate-model">AUC</a> (Area Under the Curve) measures the area underneath the ROC curve.
+<strong>AUC (Area Under the Curve)</strong> measures the area underneath the ROC curve.
 It is used to compare methods of categorization (such as between Logistic Regression vs Random Forest).
 A model with AUC of 0.5 performs no better than random chance.
 The larger the AUC to 1.0 the better the model is at separating classes.
 Thus, the ideal AUC is 1.0.

 ### Metrics of regression model performance